 Watch the Sunrise and Sunset over the Water

 Out in the distance, where the glimmering water meets the restless sky, the day comes and goes like the rippling tide.
 To see the sun rise over the Atlantic Ocean and set over the Chesapeake Bay, in the same day, is an experience that is uniquely Virginia Beach and the springtime, with a relatively late sunrise and early sunset, is one of the best times to do it.
-Take in the colors of a a sunrise from a chair on the beach and, at dusk, hop aboard a kayak and take in a breathtaking sunset by floating right up to it.
+Take in the colors of a sunrise from a chair on the beach and, at dusk, hop aboard a kayak and take in a breathtaking sunset by floating right up to it.

 Explore the Cape Henry Lighthouse

 Located on the active Fort Story Military Base, the Cape Henry Lighthouse is a pillar of our local and national history which you can explore first-hand.
 Climb to the top of the lighthouse (which was the first federal construction project under the new government after the Revolutionary War) and take in an unimpeded view of where the Chesapeake Bay meets the Atlantic Ocean.
 There is no air conditioning or electricity in the lighthouse, which makes spring an ideal time to make the climb.
 This is the perfect stop after an afternoon Hiking at First Landing park, just across the street.
+Before visiting Cape Henry Lighthouse, be sure to read additional information on location, arrival, and rules and regulations.

 Spring has finally arrived in Virginia Beach, so why not follow suit?
 Plan your Spring getaway now!